JoeyyScott/general-gielinor-game/TESTING.md

         + Upon loading the site I am presented with buttons for Start quiz, Find out more, Toggle music and return to Home.
         + In the footer I can see 3 self explanatory icons for Suggest a question, LinkedIn and GitHub.
         + Both find out more and suggest a question open a modal, the links open in new tabs and the music/start/home buttons all function as intended.
+        + You can find evidence of this in user story testing #1.

     + As a **site owner**  I want to include links to my GitHub and LinkedIn profiles so the user can view other projects I have contributed to.
         + In the footer there are GitHub and LinkedIn icons each with a link that will open the associated profiles of the developer in a new tab.
         + From here I can see all the contributions to projects this user has made.